In the past, securing your web browsing history may have indicated that you were overly paranoid.

 You can even import your current settings from Google Chrome.
 Yandex provides its users with IP shielding and anti-tracking features to prevent external parties from keeping tabs on your browsing.

 Yandex is one of the few browsers that offers its users excellent malware protection.
 If you want to avoid downloading viruses or other dangerous files via your browser, Yandex is a solid choice.
 It uses Kaspersky antivirus software to check downloads, and it also detects malicious content on sites.
-Don't worry; the browser still runs extremely fast.
+And don't worry - the browser still runs extremely fast.

-While Yandex does offer some of the best safety features available to individuals looking to keep themselves secure online, it's closed-source software, so there aren't any guarantees.
+While Yandex does offer some of the best safety features available, it's closed-source software, so there aren't any guarantees.

 Unlike Tor, Yandex is run by a Russian company.
 This means that you don't have much control over the promises that Yandex makes.